ichabanivan/gulpimize/README.md

 ## Technologies

 * Gulp - Automate and enhance your workflow
-* Webpack - is a module bundler.
 * Pug - Terse language for writing HTML templates.
 * PostCSS - CSS with superpowers.
 * Babel - Use next generation JavaScript, today (ES5 => ES6).
-* NodeJS - JavaScript runtime built on Chrome's V8 JavaScript engine.